ufyTeX/luaharfbuzz/README.md

 luaharfbuzz is currently being used inside [HarfTeX], a TeX engine built on top of LuaTeX and designed to use Harfbuzz for shaping text.
-For more details read this TUGboat journal article titled [Bringing world scripts to LuaTEX: The HarfBuzz experiment][tugboat-article]
+For more details read this TUGboat journal article titled [Bringing world scripts to LuaTeX: The HarfBuzz experiment][tugboat-article]

 [HarfTeX]: https://github.com/khaledhosny/harftex